M64GitHub/zigreSID/README.md

 ![Version](https://img.shields.io/badge/version-0.3.0-8a2be2?style=flat)
 ![Zig](https://img.shields.io/badge/Zig-0.14.0-orange?style=flat)

-Experience authentic MOS 6581/8580 SID soundchip emulation with Zig!
+Authentic MOS 6581/8580 SID soundchip emulation with Zig!
 This project provides SID audio generation, processing, and playback, designed for precision and flexibility.

 ### **Powered by reSID**
 The proven C++ SID emulation library, which forms the core of the audio processing and ensures authentic sound.